|Mac Edition Radio involves all these fine folks in producing this site and the interviews and reviews it contains.|

 Daniel East, Technology Analyst and Reporter for Mac Edition Radio, is an author and freelance writer of his Real People Reviews™ columns for several Mac-specific media outlets and magazines (including Photoshop User, Layers, Make and others); contributing editor for MacsimumNews.com; frequent guest on several Mac-specific radio shows/podcasts; a live presenter/speaker and an Apple consultant.
 East is also the founder and president of The Apple Groups Team (TAGteam), a free support network for user groups, vendors and developers.
 Harris met Daniel when they both on Rich Levin's PC Talk Radio show!
 In addition, East has more than twenty years of experience as head of a national marketing firm working with musical production, promotion and professional audio – of course, it is completely Mac-based.

 Harris Fogel, Host and Executive Producer and Founder of Mac Edition Radio, has been reporting on technology since the Apple //c.
-Harris is the former Chairman of the Media Arts Department (Photography, Film, Animation, & Digital Video), former Photography Program Director & Coordinator, and Director/Curator of the Sol Mednick and 1401 Galleries of Photography, and an Associate Professor of Photography at The University of the Arts in Philadelphia.
+Harris is the former Chairman of the Media Arts Department (Photography, Film, Animation, & Digital Video), former Photography Program Director & Coordinator, former Director/Curator of the Sol Mednick and 1401 Galleries of Photography, and formerly an Associate Professor of Photography at The University of the Arts in Philadelphia.
 Starting his journalism career at KHSU Radio in Arcata, California, before creating Mac Edition Radio, he was the Co-Host and Executive Producer of PC Talk-Mac Edition with Rich Levin.
 He maintains a substantial exhibition and lecture record, and his work can be found in numerous collections, including The Metropolitan Museum of Art; The National Museum of American Art at the Smithsonian Institution; the International Center of Photography in New York; the Los Angeles County Museum of Art; the Bibliothèque Nationale, Paris, France; and the High Museum of Art in Atlanta.
 Harris is well known as a consultant to institutions and industry who seek his expertise with digital imaging software and hardware, and has travelled to Bulgaria and Poland to participate in photographic festivals, with the support of the U.S. Embassy, sponsored by the Department of State.

 Thomas Fogel-Burlan, Reviewer and Analyst for Mac Edition Radio, has never met a computer, video game, or cell phone that he couldn't analyze!
 He has extensive experience with PCs and various iterations of Windows, Android, but, as you might have guessed, prefers Macs and is a lifelong Mac user starting with the legendary OS 9 Application for toddlers, KeyWhack!
 Thomas is a big fan of the Los Angeles Dodgers and has done extensive research into Sabermetrics.
 When he isn't immersed in reading, he can be found listening to all kinds of music, or playing jazz bass, cello, and percussion at Franklin & Marshall.
 His first computer was a blisteringly fast PowerMac 7100/80.